About the college

-Green Templeton College (GTC), Oxford’s newest graduate college, has a distinctive academic profile, specialising in subjects relating to human welfare and social, economic and environmental well-being in the 21st century, including medical and health sciences, management and business, and most social sciences.
+Green Templeton College (GTC), Oxford’s newest graduate college, has a distinctive academic profile, specialising in subjects relating to human welfare and social, economic and environmental well-being in the 21st century, including medical and health sciences, management and business, and applied social sciences.

 Founded in 2008, following the historic merger of Green College and Templeton College, it has launched a number of innovative interdisciplinary college-based academic initiatives, including the Oxford Health Experiences Institute, the Emerging Markets Symposium, the Management in Medicine Programme, and the Global Health Policy Programme.

 The college is based at the beautiful Radcliffe Observatory site on Woodstock Road, bordering the new heart of the University at the Radcliffe Observatory Quarter and within easy walking distance of the city centre, the Saïd Business School and the University Science Area.